clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 ### Providing an Accessible Name and Description to the dialog

 When creating modal dialogs it's generally considered a best practice to give them at the very least an accessible name and optionally an accessible description.
 This helps inform users of assistive technology, such as screen readers, what the purpose of the dialog is when they open it and focus is moved to it or within it.
-Without an accessible name the word "dialog" may just be announced with no other helpful information.
-It's important to note that when giving the dialog an accessible name, we don't need to include the word "dialog" or "modal" since screen readers will already announce the word "dialog" when focus is moved to it or within it.
+Without an accessible name the word "dialog" may just be announced with no other helpful information, which can be confusing to such users.

 #### Accessible Name?
 Accessible Description?
 What are you talking about?